 Interrupts are an important part of any microcontroller system.
-When an external event or an internal function such as a Timer Module or an A/D converter requires microcontroller attention, their corresponding interrupt will enforce a temporary suspension of the main program allowing the microcontroller to direct attention to their respective needs.
+When an external event or an internal function such as a Timer Module requires microcontroller attention, the corresponding interrupt will enforce a temporary suspension of the main program allowing the microcontroller to direct attention to the respective need.
 The device only contains internal interrupts functions.
 The internal interrupts are generated by various internal functions such as TM, Time Base, I2C interface and cascading transceiver interface.